Last Updated October 9th, 2017

 What changes make the 2018 Lexus RX different?

 A third seating row to create the first seven-passenger version of America’s best-selling premium SUV.
-Increasing capacity from five gives Toyota’s luxury division its first direct competitor to the Acura RDX, Infiniti QX60, and Volvo XC90 — the only other upscale midsize three-row crossovers currently available.
-The seven-seat RX will be sold alongside the five-seat model, which is expected to carry over for 2018 with few changes.
-It’ll borrow the five-seater’s styling and likely offer both its gas and gas-electric hybrid powertrains.
+Increasing capacity from five gives Toyota’s luxury division its first direct competitor to the Acura RDX, Infiniti QX60, and Volvo XC90 — the only other currently available upscale midsize three-row crossovers.
+The seven-seat RX will be sold alongside the five-seat model, which carries over for 2018 with few changes.

 Any mechanical changes?